zscaler/terraform-provider-zpa/docs/data-sources/zpa_application_segment_inspection.md

 Use the **zpa_application_segment_inspection** data source to get information about an inspection application segment in the Zscaler Private Access cloud.
 This resource can then be referenced in a ZPA access inspection policy.
 This resource supports ZPA Inspection for both `HTTP` and `HTTPS`.

+**NOTE:** To ensure consistent search results across data sources, please avoid using multiple spaces or special characters in your search queries.

 ## Example Usage

 ```terraform